Striped Shore Crab (Pachygrapsus crassipes)

 (photo credit: Lauren Rice)

-Description: Striped shore crabs have dark reddish-purple legs and claws and dark backs striped with thin bright-green horizontal lines.
-Male striped shore crabs can reach almost 5 centimeters in width and females reach about 4 centimeters in width, making these a rather small variety of crab.
+Description: Striped or Lined shore crabs have dark reddish-purple legs and claws and dark backs striped with thin bright-green horizontal lines.
+The have two spikes on each side of their body near the front of the carapace.
+Male striped shore crabs can reach almost 5 cm in width and females reach about 4 cm in width, making these a rather small variety of crab.

 Habitat: Striped shore crabs are a common intertidal species of crab found along the Pacific coast from Oregon down to Baja California, Mexico.
 On the other side of the Pacific Ocean, striped shore crabs are found along the Japanese and Korean coastlines.
 At Haystack Rock, striped shore crabs can be found hiding in crevices, like between rocks or mussel beds.